fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd10.md

         - Oberon & Thor are frightened
     - Zephyros asks Dagon why the the dwarves & Clarion are here
         - Dagon explains
-        - Zephyros casts Otiluke's Resilient Sphere to create a forcefield around the room
+        - Zephyros casts Otiluke's Resilient Sphere to create a forcefield around the sphere
     - Techno fails to save and is still paralyzed
     - Carlor shoots and arrow at Dwarf F and hits for 9 damage
     - Dwarf F floats 10ft